treymarc/multiwii-mavlink-gc/README.md

 Build from source
 ===================

-Windows and Linux Arch :
+Windows and Linux, unzip and type:

 	$ make

+build with debug messages, show messages:

+	$ make VERBOSE=3

 Run